i2group/analyze/documentation/developer_essentials_example_rest.md

 5. In the **Servers** tab at the bottom of the Eclipse application window, right-click the **i2analyze** server and select **Add and Remove**.
 6. In the Add and Remove window, move **da-subset-rest-example** from the **Available** list to the **Configured** list, and then click **Finish** to close the window.

 At this stage, deployment of the two-phase data retrieval example is complete.
-You can start i2 Analyze, and connect to it through the Intelligence Portal.
+You can start i2 Analyze and connect to it through the Intelligence Portal.

-1. In Eclipse, start the server.
+1. In Eclipse, start the `i2Analyze` server.
 2. In a web browser, load or refresh your view of the Intelligence Portal.
 In the menu bar, click **Subsetting** &gt; **Launch Subsetting Tab** to display the custom user interface.
 3. Follow the on-screen instructions to request data from the new data source and present it in the user interface in different permutations.